mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 You will receive an email with the following:

 *   A link to download the PrimaryIO HDM software
-*   A link to training videos
+*   A link to training videos.
 *   A license key for the software

-Before proceeding with the installation, watch the training videos and use this guide.
+Before proceeding with the installation, watch the training videos ([https://www.primaryio.com/training/](https://www.primaryio.com/training/) and use this guide.

 # Step 4: Deploy the HDM Appliance